icevelez/core.js/README.md

 - zulu -- from the Solid Discord group for helping me debug a reactivity problem regarding proxies
 - Patrick -- from the Svelte Discord group for helping me better understand fine-grain reactivity
-- ChatGPT -- carrying me by giving the right `regex` to parse a specific syntax

 ---